jbutterwick/jbutterwick/README.md

 🕸️ I build scalable and secure web applications.

-🌽 My free time is spent mostly writing code and gardening.
+🌽 My free time is spent writing code and gardening.
 I also think and write about food security and regional crop adaptability.

 I post cool stuff to [butterwick.tech](https://butterwick.tech) sometimes